ANALYSIS-Aggressive Fed spurs worries over stock valuations

 After rallying 10% from their mid-June lows, stocks are "not pricing in as much risk, and that is something that the market is going to have to grapple with as we get through the back half of 2022,” Miskin said.

-Climbing Treasury yields tend to pressure equities, in part because U.S. government bonds offer a risk-free alternative to stocks.
+Climbing Treasury yields, which move inversely to bond prices, tend to pressure equities, in part because U.S. government bonds offer a risk-free alternative to stocks.
 Rising yields weigh particularly on valuations of companies such as those in the technology sector that have high expected future earnings and are significant parts of indexes like the S&P 500 .SPX.

 The mid-June low for the S&P 500 came as the yield on the 10-year U.S. Treasury note rose to about 3.5%, its highest level in over a decade.
-After sliding during the summer, the 10-year yield, which moves inversely to Treasury prices, has rebounded to 3.1%.
+After sliding during the summer, the 10-year yield has rebounded to 3.1%.

 As a result, the equity risk premium, the extra return investors expect to receive for holding stocks over risk-free government bonds, has recently fallen to roughly its lowest point since 2009, according to the Wells Fargo Investment Institute.
 Analysts there recommend that investors skew their portfolios away from equities and toward fixed income and commodities.